Meet the

 Intro

-Our crew varies slightly from year to year and is supplemented by a larger group of volunteers during the festival week.
-Listed below are the faces behind the 2025 edition of STOFF!
+Our crew varies slightly from year to year and is supplemented by a larger group of amazing volunteers during the festival week.
+Listed below are the faces behind the 2026 edition of STOFF!

 Founders